Declaration on Corporate Governace

 Our business activities are aligned with the legal systems of the various countries and markets in which we operate.
 We are also aware of our considerable social and environmental responsibility.

 As a central part of the new adidas strategy ‘Own the Game,’ we will significantly increase our commitment to sustainability in the years ahead.
 In addition to the continued digital transformation of the company, we are working closely with our partners in the global supply chain to reduce energy consumption and to increase the proportion of green energy we use.
-By 2025, nine out of every ten adidas articles should be made from more sustainable materials, while the carbon footprint per product should be reduced by 15%. adidas aims at operating climate neutral (CO2e) at its locations by 2025 and at reaching complete by 2050.
+By 2025, nine out of every ten adidas articles should be made from more sustainable materials, while the carbon footprint per product should be reduced by 15%. adidas aims at operating climate neutral (CO2e) at its locations by 2025 and at reaching complete by 2050. neutrality

 COMPLIANCE AND RISK MANAGEMENT

 Compliance with laws, internal and external provisions, and responsible risk management are part of corporate governance at adidas.
 Our compliance management system is linked to the company’s risk and opportunity management system.
 As part of our global ‘Fair Play’ concept, the compliance management system establishes the organizational framework for companywide awareness of our internal rules and guidelines and for the legally compliant conduct of our business.
 It underscores our strong commitment to ethical and fair behavior in our own organization and also sets the parameters for how we deal with others.
 The principles of our compliance management system are set out in the Risk and Opportunity Report.
 The risk and opportunity management system ensures risk-aware, opportunity-oriented, and informed actions in a dynamic business environment in order to guarantee the competitiveness and sustainable success of adidas.
-See Risk and Opportunity Report
+Risk and Opportunity Report

 TRANSPARENCY AND PROTECTION OF SHAREHOLDERS’ INTERESTS

 It is our goal to inform all institutional investors, private shareholders, financial analysts, business partners, employees, and the interested public about the company’s situation, at the same time and to an equal extent, through regular, transparent, and up-to-date communication.
 We publish all essential information, such as ad hoc announcements, press releases, and voting rights notifications as well as all presentations from roadshows and conferences, all financial reports, and the financial calendar on our website.
 With our Investor Relations activities, we maintain close and continuous contact with our current and potential shareholders.
-See Our Share adidas-group.com/s/investors
+Our Share -group.com/s/investors

 In addition, we provide all documents and information on our Annual General Meeting on our website.
 This year’s Annual General Meeting on May 12, 2021, was held in a virtual format due to uncertainties surrounding the coronavirus pandemic, the continuing ban on large meetings, and our responsibility to protect the health of our shareholders, employees, and other participants.
 We were determined to allow for our shareholders to participate in the virtual event as comprehensively as possible within the legal framework and the pandemic-related restrictions.
 As in previous years, coverage of the Annual General Meeting was available to adidas AG shareholders via our shareholder portal and to the general public via our website.
 The Executive Board and Supervisory Board provided detailed answers to pre-submitted questions.
 The content of the CEO’s speech was published prior to the Annual General Meeting.
 Finally, this year’s Annual General Meeting was the first in which it was possible to share video messages with all adidas shareholders via the shareholder portal.
-The measures undertaken were intended to align our shareholders’ justified interests in a broadest possible participation in the Annual General Meeting on the one side and the company’s responsibility to protect the health of all participants on the other. adidas-group.com/agm
+The measures undertaken were intended to align our shareholders’ justified interests in a broadest possible participation in the Annual General Meeting on the one side and the company’s responsibility to protect the health of all participants on the other. -group.com/agm

 FURTHER INFORMATION ON THE PRINCIPLES OF OUR MANAGEMENT